michelin/ns4kafka/README.md

               secret: "changeit"
 ```

-### Admin account
+#### Admin account

-This is where you configure the admin user
+To configure the admin user, you can use the following:

 ```yaml
 ns4kafka: